MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 [Chaser Systems has a good pros- and cons- bakeoff](https://chasersystems.com/blog/proxy-on-gcp-harder-better-faster-stronger/#maybe-a-proxy-less-solution) between the 2 types, but it only compares DiscrimiNAT and Squid.

-Overall there is a dearth of information around baking off specific solutions.
+Overall, there is a dearth of information around baking off specific solutions.
 I would love to see someone write a post around this.

 The options I know about are as follows.